s-nakaoka/choreonoid-doc/en/openrtm/tank-joystick-project.rst

 When using a virtualized joystick, you would click this view area to bring keyboard focus to it.
 Otherwise, keypresses on the keyboard will not provide keyboard input.

-.. note:: Note: exercise caution if using a joystick in Ubuntu installed in a VirtualBox instance.
+.. note:: exercise caution if using a joystick in Ubuntu installed in a VirtualBox instance.
 If Guest Additions is installed in VirtualBox, devices like /dev/input/js0 and /dev/input/js1 are integrally controlled by the mouse.
 In this case, the joystick RTC will detect /dev/input/js0 as a joystick and fail to function properly.
 In order to avoid this, you can create an rtc.conf file and change the device settings.
 Specifically, you should place an rtc.conf file in the current directory used to launch choreonoid, with the following line in that file:

  HumanInterfaceDevice.JoystickRTC.conf.default.device: /dev/input/js2